ETdoFresh/Blog/content/post/import/2009/2009-07-07-panoramic-pictures-back-in-the-states.md

 </div>

 <div>
   I have had a long day in planes, and lay overs.
-I don&#8217;t really have the energy to write a blog entry today.
+I don't really have the energy to write a blog entry today.
 However, I do want to place all the autostitched pictures I have, AKA panoramic pictures of my trip!
 Check them out!
 I know some of them may have a ghosty effect, but too lazy to fix it!
 </div>

 [<img style="display:block; margin:0px auto; text-align:center;cursor:pointer; cursor:hand;width: 400px; height: 53px;" src="http://2.bp.blogspot.com/_yEPuIWl8ybE/SlT9mxA8kmI/AAAAAAAAAas/6mYo3kPObjI/s400/S6302502.jpg" border="0" alt=""id="BLOGGER_PHOTO_ID_5356184699284525666" />][1]